With Some Players Bowing Out, Trump Hosts Red Sox At The White House

 President Trump honored the 2018 World Series Champion Boston Red Sox at a White House ceremony Thursday, lauding the team as a "shining example of excellence" in "an American sporting tradition that goes back many generations."

-But the tradition of an apolitical While House celebration has become something of a thing of the past, with the invitation from Trump becoming more of a loaded loyalty test, forcing players to pick sides.
+But the tradition of an apolitical White House celebration has become something of a thing of the past, with the invitation from Trump becoming more of a loaded loyalty test, forcing players to pick sides.
 Roughly a third of the team skipped the event in protest.

 The day began with many mocking the White House for its online gaffe welcoming the "Boston Red Socks."